Amoxicillin

 Stopping too early can contribute to incomplete treatment; always follow the prescriber’s instructions unless they tell you to stop (for example, due to a reaction).

-How and when to take it
+How and when should you take Amoxicillin?

 Dose and duration depend on age, weight, infection type, and kidney function.
 It is often taken two or three times a day, with or without food — follow your label.